-The newer Holiday Inn Express overlooks the bay, with balconies or patios on lakeside rooms and an indoor pool.
+The Holiday Inn Express overlooks the bay on the west side of town, with balconies or patios on lakeside rooms and an indoor pool.
 906-387-4800.

 Dining: West of Munising near Au Train, the stone Brownstone Inn serves steaks, chicken and three kinds of Lake Superior whitefish, 906-892-8332.

 On Mill Street in downtown Munising, Shooters Firehouse Lounge/Brewpub brews craft beer and has a patio.

 There's excellent dining and shopping in Marquette, 43 miles west.

 Glass Bottom Shipwreck Tour: The two-hour tours are given out of Munising from Memorial Day weekend to mid-October.
 906-387-4477.

 Pictured Rocks Boat Cruises: The 2½- to 3-hour cruises along the national lakeshore go out of Munising from Memorial Day weekend through mid-October, eight times daily in peak season.
 800-650-2379, 906-387-2379.